• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 4. Prepare Streptavidin Magnetic Beads (SMB)

-4.1 Vortex to fully suspend the streptavidin magnetic beads.
-Do not centrifuge to prevent the magnetic beads from settling.
+4.1 Vortex the solution to fully suspend the streptavidin magnetic beads.
+Do not centrifuge to prevent the beads from settling.

-4.2 Take 20 μL of resuspended magnetic beads from each sample and place them in a new EP tube.
-For the cleaning of SMB magnetic beads required for multiple samples, they can be done together, such as dispensing the magnetic beads of 6 samples (120 μL) or 12 samples (240 μL) into one tube for cleaning.
-Add 20 μL of 2×Wash Buffer to each 20 μL of streptavidin magnetic beads, mix well, place on a horizontal rotator and rotate at low speed for 1 min, then place on a magnetic stand and wait for the magnetic beads to be adsorbed, and discard the supernatant;
+4.2 Transfer 20 μL of resuspended magnetic beads to a new EP tube for each sample.
+For SMB magnetic beads required for multiple samples, wash them together, for example, by aliquoting the magnetic beads from 6 samples (120 μL) or 12 samples (240 μL) into one tube for washing.
+Add 20 μL of 2× Wash Buffer to each 20 μL of streptavidin magnetic beads, mix thoroughly, and rotate on a horizontal rotator at low speed for 1 minute.
+Place on a magnetic stand until the beads are adsorbed, and discard the supernatant.

-4.3 After removing the EP tube containing magnetic beads, add 40 μL of 2×Wash Buffer to every 20 μL of streptavidin magnetic beads, mix well, and place on a horizontal rotator for low speed rotation for 1 min.
-After placing on a magnetic stand and completing the magnetic beads adsorption, discard the supernatant;
+4.3 After removing the EP tube containing the magnetic beads, add 40 μL of 2× Wash Buffer for every 20 μL of streptavidin magnetic beads, mix thoroughly, and rotate on a horizontal rotator at low speed for 1 min.
+After placing on a magnetic stand and waiting for the magnetic beads to adsorb completely, discard the supernatant.

-4.4 Perform the same operation as step 4.2, washing each 20 μL of streptavidin beads twice with 40 μL of solution A, and then washing twice with 40 μL of solution B;
+4.4 Repeat step 4.2, but wash each 20 μL of streptavidin beads twice with 40 μL of solution A, and then wash twice with 40 μL of solution B.

-4.5 After discarding the supernatant, add 50 μL of 2× Wash Buffer to the magnetic beads (each sample) to resuspend;
+4.5 After discarding the supernatant, add 50 μL of 2× Wash Buffer to the magnetic beads (each sample) and resuspend;

 5. Nascent RNA Capture

-5.1 Towards 3 RNA obtained in step 1 was added to each sample with 50 μL of the prepared streptavidin magnetic beads;
+5.1 Towards 3 For the RNA obtained in step 1, add 50 μL of prepared streptavidin magnetic beads to each sample;

-5.2 After vortex mixing, incubate at room temperature for 20 min, place the EP tube in the magnetic rack for 2-3 min, and discard the supernatant after the magnetic beads are adsorbed;
+5.2 After vortex mixing, incubate at room temperature for 20 minutes.
+Place the EP tube in a magnetic rack for 2-3 minutes.
+After the magnetic beads are adsorbed, discard the supernatant.

 5.3 Add 20 μL of 1× Wash Buffer to each sample, mix well, and rotate on a horizontal rotator at low speed for 1 min.
-Place on a magnetic rack and wait for the magnetic beads to be adsorbed.
-Discard the supernatant.
-Repeat twice.
+Place on a magnetic rack and wait for magnetic beads to adsorb.
+Discard the supernatant and repeat twice.

 6 Fragmentation

-【Note】: Finally, use a 10 μL pipette to suck out the remaining liquid;
+【Note】: Finally, use a 10 μL pipette to aspirate the remaining liquid;

-6.2 Remove the sample from the magnetic stand, resuspend the magnetic beads with 18 μL Frag/Prime Buffer, and pipette up and down 6 times to mix thoroughly; place the sample in a PCR instrument (preset to 94°C) and incubate at 94°C for 7 min.
+6.2 Remove the sample from the magnetic stand, resuspend the magnetic beads in 18 μL Frag/Prime Buffer, and pipette up and down 6 times to mix thoroughly.
+Place the sample in a PCR instrument (preset to 94°C) and incubate at 94°C for 7 min.

 7 First-strand synthesis

-7.1 Take out the first-strand synthesis reagent from -20°C, invert and mix, and centrifuge.
+7.1 Remove the first-strand synthesis reagent from -20°C, invert and mix thoroughly, and then centrifuge briefly.
 Prepare the first-strand cDNA synthesis reaction solution as shown in the table below.

 7.2 Use a pipette to gently pipette or vortex to mix, and then centrifuge the reaction solution to the bottom of the tube.

-7.3 Place the above PCR tube in a PCR instrument, set the reaction program as shown in the table below, and synthesize the first-strand cDNA.
-After the reaction is completed, immediately synthesize the second-strand cDNA.
+7.3 Place the above PCR tubes in a PCR instrument and set the reaction program according to the table below to synthesize the first-strand cDNA.
+Immediately after the reaction is completed, proceed with the synthesis of the second-strand cDNA.

-8.1 Take out the second-strand synthesis reagent from -20 °C, thaw it and mix it by inversion; prepare the second-strand cDNA synthesis/end repair/addition A reaction solution as shown in the table below.
+8.1 Remove the second-strand synthesis reagent from -20°C, thaw, and mix thoroughly by inversion.
+Prepare the second-strand cDNA synthesis/end repair/addition A reaction solution as shown in the table below.

 8.2 Use a pipette to gently pipette to mix, and then centrifuge the reaction solution to the bottom of the tube.

-8.3 Place the above PCR tube in a PCR instrument and set the reaction program as shown in the table below to synthesize the second-strand cDNA.
+8.3 Place the above PCR tube in a PCR instrument and set the reaction program according to the table below to synthesize the second-strand cDNA.

-This step allows the specific Illumina® adapters to be connected to the ends of the end-repaired and dA-tailed products.
-Thaw each reagent in the table below, mix by inversion, and place on ice for later use.
+This step allows for ligation of specific Illumina® adapters to the ends of the end-repaired and dA-tailed products.
+Thaw the reagents in the table below, mix thoroughly by inversion, and place on ice until ready to use.

-9.1 After completing the above steps, continue to prepare the reaction system shown in the table below in the PCR tube.
+9.1 Prepare the reaction system shown in the table below in the PCR tube after completing the above steps.

 9.2 Use a pipette to gently pipette to mix, and centrifuge briefly to collect the reaction solution at the bottom of the tube.